 Derivative contracts are subject to periodic "mark-to-market" valuations.
 A derivative contract may, at any time, have a positive or negative value to the System.
 In the event that the negative value reached certain thresholds established in the derivative contracts, under certain derivative contracts, the System is required to post collateral, which could adversely affect its liquidity.
-In addition, if the System were to choose to terminate a derivative contract or if a derivative contract were terminated pursuant to an event of default or a termination event as described in the derivative contract, the System could be required to pay a termination payment to the counterparty, and such payment could adversely affect the System's financial condition.
+In addition, if the System were to choose to terminate a derivative contract or if a derivative contract, the System could be required to pay a termination payment to the counterparty, and such payment could adversely affect the System's financial condition.